 In 2016 Paul Dempsey released his second solo album, ‘Strange Loop’ through EMI.
 Debuting at Number 5 on the ARIA chart, the album spawned the singles, Morningless and Idiot Oracle.
 Paul spent 2016- 2019 touring internationally .

 After selected festival appearances, a joint headline national tour with You Am I and a national club tour in 2017, Something for Kate began writing album number 7.

-Recorded in August 2019 Northern NSW with producer, Nick Didia and mixed in Toronto, Canada in October 2019 with producer, Howie Beck, the as yet untitled album is complete and is set for release in 2020 via EMI.
+Recorded in August 2019 Northern NSW with producer, Nick Didia and mixed in Toronto, Canada in October 2019 with producer, Howie Beck, the brand new 7th studio album is titled The Modern Medieval and is set for release on November 20th 2020 via EMI.

-The first single to be released from the forthcoming album is titled Situation Room and is released on Thursday April 2 2020.
+The first single to be released from the forthcoming album was Situation Room and released on Thursday April 2 2020.
 While the second single, Waste Our Breath was released on July 17.
 The 3rd single is Supercomputer released on September 3rd 2020

 “Something for Kate’s songs ‘are sophisticated and evocative, disconnected to a degree from the prevailing style of the era, although connected to Australian music in the way that Dempsey,like Midnight Oil’s Jim Mogine, can see how minor details can rear up and become a song’s focus'” From The Hundred Best Australian Albums by John O’Donnell,Toby Cresswell & Craig Mathieson